You are currently viewing Lesson Learned: Quick and Easy Pear Tart Recipe

 Now, to be fair, some tenets of baking should be known.
 The oven needs to be hot and the pastry needs to be cold.
 A good solid baking pear like a Bosc needs is best, and the pears should be fairly ripe, dimpled just slightly around the stem.
 The pears need to be thinly and evenly sliced.
 The jelly needs to be warmed until it’s smooth and glossy so that it can be brushed.
 But, that’s still kind of a non-recipe….Lesson #4.

-Nathalie and I served it along side the Ambrosia and folks loved it.
+Nathalie and I served it alongside the Ambrosia and folks loved it.
 The beauty of the Quick and Easy Pear Tart was its simplicity and ease.
 It could also be turned into a savory course with a sprinkling of blue cheese and served alongside a simple arugula salad.
 I don’t normally use store-bought pie crust, but you know, in the big scheme of things, it’s not the end of the world.
 Lesson #5.

 The Quick and Easy Pear Tart was a lesson for me learned on more than one level.
 We were there to raise money for the Atlanta Community Food Bank, help those in need, and educate as well as entertain the students.
 I didn’t think I could offer up such a simple dessert for a cooking class.
 I thought I would need to a make an elaborate pastry chef worthy creation, numerous towering layer cakes, or a multitude of perfect pies.
 I thought people would expect more.
 But, Nathalie was right, it was about serving something simple and satisfying.
 Lesson #6.
 Thank you dear Nathalie, for continuing to teach me.

-Sometimes we think we’re supposed to do more than we actually need to do.
+Sometimes we think we’re supposed to do more than we need to do.
 It’s important, especially in these next few busy weeks not to create our own unrealistic expectations, a result of an overly-styled Instagram world, and more so, the assumed expectations of others.
 Lesson #7.
-Lastly, through the Simple Abundance Cooking Classes, each 1$ donated the Atlanta Community Food Bank is able to provide more than 9$ of groceries for people in need.
-Our Thanksgiving class raised $26,000 in groceries, Quick and Easy Pear Tart included.

 Please consider giving to your local food bank this holiday season.